shravni21/attendance_system/README.md

 # Face Recognition Attendance System

-# Introduction:
+# Introduction

-       The project is about Face recognition based Attendance System.
-By using this system, attendance can be taken simply facing the camera.
+> The project is about Face recognition based Attendance System.
+> By using this system, attendance can be taken simply facing the camera.
 This system has the ability to detect any face and based on training data.
 It can recognize and register the attendance for that student.
-It is very simple and easy way to take attendance in any class using this system.
+> It is very simple and easy way to take attendance in any class using this system.
 It is a very secure and accurate system.

 # Description: